407-610-2417

 Neil Patel

-Being featured in an AI Overview also gives your site authority in your niche.
+Being featured in AI Overviews also gives your site authority in your niche.
 It’s a sign that Google sees your content as the right answer, which can help you gain trust with potential customers.

 Even though there’s no shortcut or guarantee to AIO placement, combining traditional SEO with AEO strategies massively increases your chances, and we’ll show you exactly how to do it (with tested tactics) in the sections that follow.